 The Haunted World of El Superbeasto is an animated film from Rob Zombie.
-Rob Zombie was best known as a heavy metal performing artist first with the band White Zombie and subsequently as a solo artist.
-Zombie’s appearance on the genre scene came with his directorial debut House of 1000 Corpses (2003), which was followed by a sequel The Devil’s Rejects (2005) wherein Zombie crafted his own nihilistic homage to 1970s Backwoods Brutality cinema.
-Zombie continued on in genre material with the remake of Halloween (2007), its sequel Halloween II (2009), The Lords of Salem (2012) and 31 (2016).
+Zombie was best known as a heavy metal performing artist first with the band White Zombie and subsequently as a solo artist.
+Zombie’s appearance on the genre scene came with his directorial debut House of 1000 Corpses (2003), wherein Zombie crafted his own nihilistic homage to 1970s Backwoods Brutality cinema.
+This was followed by a sequel The Devil’s Rejects (2005) and Zombie continued on in genre material with the remake of Halloween (2007), its sequel Halloween II (2009), The Lords of Salem (2012), 31 (2016), 3 from Hell (2019) and The Munsters (2022).
 The Haunted World of El Superbeasto is based on a comic-strip created by Zombie that appeared in several issues of the comic-book anthology Rob Zombie’s Spookshow International (2004).

 While the humour is largely hit or miss, one of the funniest aspects of the film are the song lyrics from Hard’n Phirm.
 Like the intro song for Velvet Von Black: “She’s the girl you see in girly magazines/When you have your wiener in your hand/She’s more addictive than crack.”
 Or lines like “It’s alright to jerk off to cartoons/The Japanese do it every day/Cos masturbation is good for your prostate/It lowers blood pressure and before you sleep.”
 There is even the theme song to the Carrie homage: “Why’d you have to ripoff Carrie?/Since the movie started this part is the most retarded/Did you ask De Palma or Stephen King if you could ripoff Carrie?”
 Here at least The Haunted World of El Superbeasto hits in with some of the cleverness you feel that it should have had.